ConduitIO/conduit/docs/test-cases/pipeline-recovery.md

 ---

-## Test Case 08: Conduit doesn't exit with --pipelines.exit-on-error=true and a pipeline that recovers after a few retries
+## Test Case 08: Conduit doesn't exit with --pipelines.exit-on-degraded=true and a pipeline that recovers after a few retries

 **Priority** (low/medium/high):

 **Description**:
+Given a Conduit instance with `--pipelines.exit-on-degraded=true`, and a pipeline that recovers after a few retries, Conduit should still be running.

 **Automated** (yes/no)